imrahul1906/ProjectManager/ReadMe(project-User).txt

     - A class that contains all the information related to Project.

 ProjectDatabaseModel.java
-    - A class that is used a bundle when DB operations are done.
+    - A class that is used as a bundle when DB operations are done.